Course of Study

 Transforming Leaders.
 Transforming Healthcare.

-The Executive Master of Healthcare Leadership is an accelerated program of intense study focused on leading transformative change in the American healthcare industry.
+The Executive Master of Healthcare Leadership is an accelerated program of intense study focused on leading transformative change in the healthcare industry.
 The faculty and participants in the program have a depth of experience in the healthcare industry and are fully engaged in addressing the gaps and constraints of the current system.
 The course of study is tailored to this industry and leadership development is purposefully considered in the healthcare context.

 - Healthcare Policy: Yesterday, Today, and Tomorrow